Oct 07, 2024

 Yet even if a team is appropriately (and securely!) communicating all of their .env updates, that also takes up additional, unproductive time.
 Even teams with as few as three developers routinely work with 40+ secrets across multiple development environments.
 Managing and updating each one adds a few minutes here and there until developers find that they spend hours every week just managing secrets—more waste.

-Insecure Practices:
+Insecure practices:

 Beyond the wasted time from inefficient practices, and often as a direct result, many developers share updates to .env files through insecure channels, like direct messaging services (email, text, slack, jira, etc.).
 According to this Bitwarden survey, although 85% of developers used secrets management tools, 55% still shared secrets via plain text in spreadsheets or messaging apps, even though sharing secrets in plain text over these kinds of channels is among the primary avenues hackers use to gain access.